 Can I Take Magnesium For Plantar Fasciitis?

-If you browse around the Internet for any length of time, looking for cures or treatments for Plantar Fasciitis, you will most likely come across people (or companies) recommending that you take Magnesium supplements to help with your heel pain.
+If you browse around the Internet for any length of time, looking for cures or treatments for foot pain and Plantar Fasciitis, you will most likely come across people (or companies) recommending that you take Magnesium supplements to help with your heel pain.

 This does seem to be a more recent "phase" of suggested treatments and there is a little bit of science to back up the claims that it can cure your heel spurs or fascia pain.
 However, the main evidence is purely anecdotal and the real truth is that there is no tested medical evidence that taking magnesium for plantar fasciitis will have any effect at all.